About this Web Site

 Carol Gracie organizes and leads international natural history tours for The New York Botanical Garden.
 She also collaborates with her husband on botanical research projects in South America and has published papers on pollination studies in French Guiana.
 Carol is a co-author of the two volume Guide to the Vascular Plants of Central French Guiana and contributed the majority of the photographs for the recently published Flowering Plants of the Neotropics.
 Her photos have appeared in many other publications.
 Carol's most recent project, Wildflowers in the Field and Forest: the Northeast, co-authored with Steve Clemants, was published in 2006.
 (The book is available from Oxford University Press and Amazon.)
 Carol lectures on wildflowers, both local and from afar and on some of her travel destinations.
 She volunteers with the Connecticut Plant Conservation Volunteers and is on the board of Bedford Audubon Society.

 Carol Levine is an Instructor in field botany at the The New York Botanical Garden, recording secretary for the Torrey Botanical society, program chairman for CBS.
 She is author of A Guide to Wildflowers in Winter.

-The fern and wildflower gallery pages are generated by Perl scripts.
-These scripts take data from spreadsheets and generate flat HTML files.
-The scripts were written by Chris Sarnowski.
+Much of the code for the site was written by Chris Sarnowski.
 Chris is a programmer with the Bioinformatics Core at the University of Pennsylvania.